ITS provides online teaching and remote work guidance for the following:

 Teams is the primary campus tool for real-time chat collaboration.
 You can share your screen and host meetings with Teams.

-- How to test and prepare: visit the Office 365 portal, log in and choose the icon for Teams.
+- How to test and prepare: Visit the Microsoft 365 portal, log in, and choose the icon for Teams.

 - Download Teams: In the bottom left corner, click the icon to download the installer.
 Install Teams on your computer or device.